 Click Y Fronts Image To Shop:

-Jockey Classic (colour options)
+Jockey Classic 3 pack (colour options)

-Jockey Spurt (colour options)
+Jockey Spurt Y-Fronts (colour options)

 Jockey Retro Y-Trunks (colour options)

 So the company Coopers rebranded itself as Jockey International Inc. in 1972.
 However, using the term Jockey Shorts or Jockey Briefs never caught on in the UK, instead this style of underwear and successive variants would to this day be known as simply Y-Fronts or tighty whities.

 Despite the many Americanisations that have happened in the UK over the years, such as changing the name of Marathon to Snickers and Opal Fruits to Starburst, Y fronts remain Y-fronts. perhaps because it is a generic term rather than a brand name.
 Therefore no company can hope to easily rename it.
 That said does anybody remember the failed attempt to rename Coco Pops to Chocho Krispies back in 1998?
 Sometimes even brand names can not be renamed for commercial convenience.